gunaasin/Yum-Zoom-V1/README.md

 ## Common Errors

 ### 1. Service Not Initialized in the Default Constructor
-Ensure all services are properly annotated with `@RequiredArgsConstructor` or autowired.
+Ensure Lombok services are working properly, as all are annotated with `@RequiredArgsConstructor`.

 ### 2. Database Connection Errors
 Check your `application.yml` for the correct database URL, username, and password.

 ## Contact
-For queries or support, contact the YumZoom team at `guna.asin06@gmail.com`. 🎉
+For queries or support, contact the YumZoom developer at `guna.asin06@gmail.com`. 🎉